blakeb211/gl0/readme.txt

+replace c-style calls with fmtlib for logging

 finish opengl lighting section

-refer to level-mesh-entity-pseudocode.txt
-models being loaded from disk more than once -->
+models being loaded from disk more than once

 get camera movement similar to how it'll be in the game